-Adds a column, unique constraint, referential constraint, check constraint, or a partitioning key to the table.
+Adds a column to the table.
+The table must not be a typed table (SQLSTATE 428DH).
 If the table has existing rows, every value of the newly added column is its default value.
 The new column is the 'last' column of the table.
 That is, if initially there are n columns, the added column is column n+1.
 The value of n cannot be greater than 499.

 Adding the new column must not make the total byte count of all columns exceed the maximum record size of 4005.
-See "Notes" on page 495 for more information.
+See "Notes" on page 550 for more information.